Hidden Figures (book): Synopsis

-Topic

 Hidden Figures explores the biographies of three African-American women who worked as computers to solve problems for engineers and others at NASA.
 For the first years of their careers, the workplace was segregated and women were kept in the background as human computers.
 Author Margot Lee Shetterly's father was a research scientist at NASA who worked with many of the book's main characters.

 Shetterly explains how these women overcame discrimination and racial segregation to become vital parts of mathematics, scientific, and engineering history.
 One of them, Katherine Johnson, calculated rocket trajectories for the Mercury and Apollo missions.
 Johnson successfully "took matters into her own hands" by being assertive with her supervisor.
 When her mathematical abilities were recognized, Johnson was allowed into what had previously been all-male meetings at NASA.